cathynewman/LAGNiAppE/tutorial.md

 Objectives:
 * Practice the steps of aligning sequences and generating gene trees and species trees.
-* Determine the phylogenetic relationships of great apes.
+* Explore the phylogenetic relationships of turtles in the family Emydidae.
 * Understand drivers of gene tree discordance and how species trees differ from gene trees.
 * Use FigTree and RStudio to visualize and edit trees.

+> [!NOTE]
+> Tree files in Newick format are all plain-text files.
+It doesn't really matter what the file extension is.
+Files with extensions `*.newick`, `*.tre`, `*.tree`, `*.treefile`, etc., are all equivalent.
+Some software tools expect specific filename extensions, but I don't think it actually matters here.

 ## PART 1: Sequence alignment – AliView

-In this section, we will download a `*.fasta` file of DNA sequences for a given gene and generate a multisequence alignment in AliView, which uses the MUSCLE alignment method.
+In this section, we will download a `*.fasta` file of DNA sequences for a given gene and generate a multisequence alignment in AliView, which uses the MUSCLE alignment algorithm.

 STEPS:
-1. Download the `*.fasta` file for your gene from GitHub.
+1. Download the `*.fasta` file for your genes from GitHub.
 2. Open AliView and load your list of sequences:  File > *Open File*
 3. Align the sequences:  Align > *Realign everything*
 4. If alignment ends are uneven (sequences aren't all the same length), AliView automatically fills the spaces with dashes (-).
 Technically, dashes indicate "real" alignment gaps, but in this case the spaces are simply missing data, not necessarily gaps.
 So replace gaps (-) with missing data (?) at the ends:  Edit > *Replace terminal gaps into missing char (?)*